Office Organizing

 Have them close at hand so you can give them out at the appropriate time.
 You don’t want people to take them because they feel obligated, you want them to have them because they are interested in you.
 Make sure your business card is professionally designed.
 If you want to show you are a leader don’t use the free sites.
 Make sure they are readable, scannable, classic and interesting.
 Good supplies show that you value quality and do quality work.

-Piles on Your Desk / Piles of Paper in your Bag
+Piles on Your Desk / Piles of Paper in Your Bag

 This relates to your organizing style.
-Too many piles gives the impression you are behind in your work and may not be able to help your clients in a timely manner.
+Too many piles give the impression you are behind in your work and may not be able to help your clients in a timely manner.
 The perfect office will make some clients feel uncomfortable because they will feel like they are not good enough to work with you.
 Determine how you function best, piles, filing cabinets, trays, desktoppers.
 Remember to keep loose papers neatly piled or stored in the way that works best for you.
 Lead by example, if you are prepared to work then others follow your work ethic making it easier to accomplish the job on time.

 Lighting